jonzingale/Python/collatz/README.md

 the same pool of primes to work from.
 This suggests a kind of gravity that guides a number toward a known trajectory and thus to 1.

+A surprising number of numbers lose 50% of their value.
+Which are these?

 ## Notes:

 - Some highly composite odds: 1, 9, 15, 45, 105, 225, 315, 945, and 1575